delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 Each user can configure compilers differently.

-Delphi XE2 may need to be configured to search the namespaces containing any required units.
+Delphi XE2 and XE3 may need to be configured to search the namespaces containing any required units.
 This is explaned in the Add/Edit Snippet Dialogue Box help topic.
 Alternatively see the FAQ at http://wiki.delphidabbler.com/index.php/FAQs/CodeSnipAppUsing#FAQ7